ravendb/bootcamp/src/Unit-3/lesson3/README.md

-# Unit 3, Lesson 2 - Getting started with Commands!
+# Unit 3, Lesson 3 - Performing batch operations using commands!

 As you learned in the [previous lesson](../lesson2/README.md), RavenDB provides a low-level API that you can use to execute not trivial tasks.